 Day 2 Post-op

-Day two is usually the most challenging after surgery, but from here onward, things begin to improve.
-You will be more alert, although you will continue to feel very tired for a while.
-The best thing you can do at this point is to get as much rest as possible.
+Day two is usually the most challenging part of the process, but things will begin to improve from here.
+You will be more alert but still feel very tired.
+The best thing you can do right now is get as much rest as possible.
+Your surgeon will likely schedule a follow-up appointment to check your incisions and swelling.
+Drains are usually removed within the first two to five days.

 Day 3 Post-op